Will the internal combustion engine quickly be replaced by new technology?

 Another advantage is that internal combustion engines work in emergencies where the power is out.
 Someone with an electric car could be stranded at their home during a natural disaster instead of being able to escape with a gas-powered car.

-In the long run, electric will win – dishwashers, dryers, fans, and factory machines are all powered by electric motors, and someday transportation will be almost entirely electric as well.
+In the long run, electricity will win – dishwashers, dryers, fans, and factory machines are all powered by electric motors, and someday transportation will be almost entirely electric as well.

 However, this will not happen overnight.
 There will still be a lot of people buying new gas-powered vehicles in 2050.